imnhema/imnhema/README.md

 # 💫 About Me:
 Hi there 👋.
-I am a cyber security enthusiast hacking into an Azure Security Engineer role.
-I’m learning **Azure, DevOps, Ethical Hacking, and the Microsoft Security Stack**.
+I am a cyber security/cloud computing enthusiast upskilling to an Azure Security Engineer role.
+I’m currently learning **Azure, DevOps, Ethical Hacking, and the Microsoft Security Stack**.
 Currently certified in CompTIA's **Network+ and Security+**, Microsoft's **SC-900 and SC-200** and a **Cert IV in Cyber Security.**

 # 💻 Tech Stack: